So When Should You Stage an Intervention?

 Taking the Next Step

-At Green Mountain Recovery and New Freedom Academy in New Hampshire, we believe that a person’s family plays one of the largest roles in their recovery.
+At Green Mountain Recovery and NFA Behavioral Health in New Hampshire, we believe that a person’s family plays one of the largest roles in their recovery.
 Intervention can be the first step in organizing a support system that someone needs to admit they have a problem and finally accept the help they need.

 A professional team can help you identify the most concerning aspects of your loved one’s addiction and pinpoint specific topics to include in your intervention.
 They can also help explore different treatment options, types of substance use disorder treatment, and rehab services.